ThomasFeron/Phenotyping-CRootBox-DeepLearning/README.md

 ### Root systems Generator and Deep Learning neural networks to predict phenotypes from experimental images.

-The aim of this script is to
+The aim of these scripts is to

 - Run CRootBOX in a batch mode in order to create any number of root systems, with any combinaison of parameters.
 - Compile the parameters files.